aesthetic-suite/framework/packages/aesthetic-adapter-css-modules/README.md

 const aesthetic = new Aesthetic(new CSSModulesAdapter());
 ```

+### Unified Syntax

+CSS modules do not support Aesthetic's unified syntax.

+### Usage

 When defining styles for a React component, simply pass the CSS modules object to
-the styler function, instead of setting the `className` props directly.
+the styler function, instead of setting the element `className` props directly.

 ```javascript
 import React from 'react';